ThinkEQ/assembly-solutions-ltd/src/pages/product/automotive-control-panels.md

         With 25 years of experience we understand how important cost and reliability is.
-To ensure every project is a success, we work closely with our customers from the costing stage right through to production, focusing on producing panels that are cost effective and fit for purpose.
+To ensure every project is a success, we work closely with our customers from the costing stage right through to production, focusing on producing [control
+        panels](www.assembly-solutions.com/control-panels) that are cost
+        effective and fit for purpose.

         * Quality Assurance